mayadata-io/culture/job-roles/customer-success.md

 * All the communication between the customer and the MayaData team should be documented in the ticketing system.
 * Convert the tickets into relevant content in the MayaData help center through the troubleshooting and solution guides.
 * Escalate the tickets to the next level if it doesn’t meet the SLA.
+* Prepare, review, and maintain technical document.
+Ability to gather and analyse  product information from various sources to document new or update exisiting documents.
+* Inclination towards getting CKA/CKAD certified.

 ### Lead Customer Success Engineer
 In addition to the responsibilities defined above: